-Painting Easter eggs is such a fun tradition, and we’re always looking for new ways to decorate them (check out how to decorate Easter eggs with dried flowers here!).
-For more florals in our Springtime crafts, we’ve created a tutorial for these botanical Easter eggs.
+Painting eggs is my favorite Easter tradition, and I’m always looking for new ways to decorate them (check out how to decorate Easter eggs with dried flowers here!).
+For more florals in our Springtime crafts, I created a tutorial for these botanical Easter eggs.

 DIY botanical Easter eggs